 As such, in my own research on the university, I am committed to integrating much earlier scholarship that is not typically placed under the banner of “Critical University Studies,” yet still tackles important questions around structural issues within academia.
 My scholarship in this area therefore draws substantially on scholarship in women of color feminisms, race and intersectionality, and indigenous and decolonial studies—as those fields pertain to higher education itself.

-As Dolmage, Smith, paperson, Wilder, and Jordan note, we cannot unravel knowledge production in the university from legacies of (settler-)colonialism, transatlantic slavery, white supremacy, and racial capitalism.
-Many universities were established via land grants that seized Native land.
+As Jay Timothy Dolmage, Linda Tuhiwai Smith, la paperson, Craig Steven Wilder, Sylvia Wynter, and June Jordan contend, we cannot unravel knowledge production in the university from legacies of settler-colonial disposession and transatlantic slavery, as well as newer technologies of anti-Blackness, land theft, and environmental degradation under neo/liberal racial capitalism.
+Many universities were established via land grants that seized and reallocated Indigenous land (la paperson).
 Many universities also directly and indirectly profited from the slave trade and via chattel slave labor (Wilder).
-Furthermore, many universities have long-standing investments in eugenics and other research that forwards anti-blackness, sexism, Eurocentrism, and ableism.
-Indeed, as Smith, Wynter, and paperson suggest, legacies of enlightenment-era and modern values on some sort of pursuit of objective knowledge through scientific and social-scientific research in this way have historically helped to justify and legitimate this sort of research.
+Furthermore, many universities have long-standing investments in eugenics and other research that forwards anti-Blackness, sexism, Eurocentrism, and ableism.
+Indeed, as Wynter, Smith, and paperson suggest, legacies of enlightenment-era and modern values on some sort of pursuit of objective knowledge through scientific and social-scientific research in this way have historically helped to justify and legitimate this sort of research.

-Given all this, my research draws on and is inspired by studies that critique and interrogate traditional academic methods and modes of research, while also suggesting new and radical possibilities for conceptualizing research.
-Da Silva, Christian, Wynter, Gutiérrez y Muhs et al., and others interrogate—implicitly and explicitly—what is and is not labeled as “academic” knowledge, or even knowledge at all.
+Given all this, my research draws on and is inspired by studies that question and push back against traditional academic methods and modes of research, while also suggesting new and radical possibilities for conceptualizing research.
+Black feminist and women of color theorists like Denise Ferreira da Silva, Barbara Christian, Wynter, and the contributors to Gutiérrez y Muhs et al’s edited collection Presumed Incompetent interrogate—implicitly and explicitly—what is and is not labeled as “academic” knowledge, or even knowledge at all.
 At the same time, this scholarship performs a critique of institutional knowledge production through their transdisciplinary stances and innovative ways of writing.
-For instance, Ahmed blends ethnography, autoethnography, and phenomenology; paperson meshes cyborg theory, black radical feminism, film theory, and decolonial/indigenous studies; and Smith combines historical data with a self-reflexive approach.
+For instance, Sara Ahmed blends ethnography, autoethnography, and phenomenology; Alexis Pauline Gumbs imagines linkages across space and time through what she calls a palimpsestic approach; la paperson meshes cyborg theory, black radical feminism, film theory, and decolonial/indigenous studies; Smith combines historical data with a self-reflexive approach.
 These modes of scholarship interrogate and deconstruct assumed structures of knowledge in both form and content, and imagine new ways of being and thinking in the university.

 - Ahmed, Sara.
 On Being Included: Racism and Diversity in Institutional Life (2012)